City guide

 🇨🇦 Living in Toronto

-Canada's largest and most multicultural city, with a deep job market, public healthcare, and a clear immigration path to permanent residence
+Canada's largest city and one of its most multicultural, with a deep job market, public healthcare, and a clear immigration path to permanent residence

 Net salary calculator